tmaiaroto/aegis/README.md

 }
 ```

+#### Logging

+Go's normal logging will work and end up in CloudWatch.
+Additionally, logrus is available under `lambda.Log`
+and a hook has been added for CloudWatch.
+Additional hooks can be added for other centralized logging solutions.

 #### Not Using Aegis Handler for your Lambda

 What if you want to use another Lambda function?
 You can!
 Just keep mind it's a Lambda Proxy.
 This means